What Are Dental Bridges?

 How Do Dental Bridges Work?

-Dental Bridges in Bluffton and Hilton Head work by distributing the pressure of chewing evenly across the supporting teeth and the artificial tooth (pontic).
+Dental Bridges work by distributing the pressure of chewing evenly across the supporting teeth and the artificial tooth (pontic).
 The bridge is carefully designed to fit your bite and align with your natural teeth, ensuring comfort and stability.
 Once cemented in place, it functions like your own teeth—restoring balance to your bite, maintaining facial shape, and preventing bone loss in the area where teeth are missing.
+If you need a dental bridge in Hilton Head, contact us today.

 Schedule a CONSULTATION